metablaster/WindowsFirewallRuleset/README.md

    - Applying firewall configuration to remote computers on domain or home networks

-2. Comprehensive firewall rulesets for server platforms
+2. Comprehensive firewall rulesets for Windows Server editions

 3. On demand or scheduled registry scan to validate integrity of active firewall filtering policy